tahoe-lafs/magic-folder/docs/invites.rst

 - Alice (the human): securely communicates the wormhole code to Bob (the human)
 - Bob: uses the wormhole code to complete the SPAKE2 handshake.
 - Bob: retrieves the first invite message.
-- Bob: creates Personal DMD
+- Bob: creates Personal
 - Bob: sends the invite reply ``{"personal-dmd": "...", }``
 - Alice: retrieves the invite reply.
-- Alice: writes a new entry in the Collective DMD (pointing at Bob's Personal DMD read-capability)
+- Alice: writes a new entry in the Collective (pointing at Bob's Personal read-capability)
 - Alice: sends confirmation message ``{"success": true, "petname": "...", }``
 - Alice: closes the wormhole.